2015 Cleveland Browns season: Week 6: vs. Denver Broncos

-With the loss, the Browns fell to 2-4.
+With the loss, the Browns fell to 2–4.

 Week 7: at St. Louis Rams

-The Rams routed the Browns 24-6.
-The Browns committed turnovers by fumbling on their first two drives, one of which was run back for a defensive touchdown while the other resulted in a Rams field goal to put the Browns behind 10-0.
-The Browns kicked two field goals and cut the deficit to 10-6, but the offense stalled afterwards.
-The Rams would force two more turnovers via fumbles and Rams RB Todd Gurley scored two more touchdowns to go up 24-6 early in the 4th quarter and put the game away.
+The Rams routed the Browns 24–6.
+The Browns committed turnovers by fumbling on their first two drives, one of which was run back for a defensive touchdown while the other resulted in a Rams field goal to put the Browns behind 10–0.
+The Browns kicked two field goals and cut the deficit to 10–6, but the offense stalled afterwards.
+The Rams forced two more turnovers via fumbles, and Rams RB Todd Gurley scored two more touchdowns to go up 24–6 early in the 4th quarter and put the game away.

-With the loss, the Browns fell to 2-5.
+With the loss, the Browns fell to 2–5.

 Week 8: vs. Arizona Cardinals

-The Cardinals received the ball first and scored on an 82-yard touchdown drive to go up 7-0.
-After a turnover, the Browns tied the game up at 7-7.
-The Browns later scored two more touchdowns to go up 20-7.
+The Cardinals received the ball first and scored on an 82-yard touchdown drive to go up 7–0.
+After a turnover, the Browns tied the game up at 7–7.
+The Browns later scored two more touchdowns to go up 20–7.
 The Cardinals drove into the red zone, but Cardinals WR Larry Fitzgerald turned the ball over with a fumble.
-After the Browns went 3 and out, the Cardinals drove down the field and kicked a field goal to cut the deficit to 20-10 heading into halftime.
+After the Browns went 3 and out, the Cardinals drove down the field and kicked a field goal to cut the deficit to 20–10 heading into halftime.

 The Cardinals dominated the second half.
-They scored 14 unanswered points to go up 24-20 heading into the 4th quarter.
-The Cardinals committed a turnover on their own 20-yard line late in the third quarter, but McCown threw an interception into the endzone on the Browns' next drive.
-The Cardinals scored another touchdown on their next drive, going up 31-20.
-After the Browns turned it over, the Cardinals kicked a field goal to make it 34-20.
+They scored 14 unanswered points to go up 24–20 heading into the 4th quarter.
+The Cardinals committed a turnover on their own 20 late in the third quarter, but McCown threw an interception into the endzone on the Browns' next drive.
+The Cardinals scored another touchdown on their next drive, going up 31–20.
+After the Browns turned it over, the Cardinals kicked a field goal to make it 34–20.
 With QB Josh McCown injured, backup Johnny Manziel entered the game on the Browns' final drive.
 However, the Browns were able to gain only one first down before turning it over on downs and effectively ending the game.

-With the loss, the Browns fell to 2-6.
+With the loss, the Browns fell to 2–6.